computerguided/FCM/doc/SoftwareEngineering.md

 **How FCM Assists**

 * **Core Principle**: FCM is inherently a component-based method.
-It focuses on creating self-contained components that encapsulate specific functionality.<br>
+It focuses on creating self-contained components that encapsulate specific functionality.<br><br>
-* **Reusability**: Components developed using FCM can be easily reused in different contexts or projects, as they interact through standardized interfaces.<br>
+* **Reusability**: Components developed using FCM can be easily reused in different contexts or projects, as they interact through standardized interfaces.<br><br>
 * **Interoperability**: The use of well-defined interfaces and message protocols in FCM ensures that components can interact seamlessly, promoting interoperability within the system.

 ## 4. Model Software Visually